How to Register to Vote in Michigan

 -

-Individuals who register to vote within 14 days before an election, must appear in person at their city clerk’s office and provide proof of residency
+Individuals who register to vote within 14 days of an election must appear in person at their city or township clerk’s office and provide proof of residency

 -